AdobeDocs/campaign-classic-learn.en/help/automating-with-workflows/refining-targets-by-combining-query-results.md

 ---
 title: Refining targets by combining query results
 description: Learn how to refine your target by combining query results in a workflow using the intersection or the union activities.
-feature: "Workflows, Targeting Activity, Query Editor"
+feature: Workflows, Targeting Activity, Query Editor
 topics: Targeting Activities
 kt: 5547
 thumbnail: 36832.jpg